 Adaptability –The place should be built to adapt to changes in the needs of users, policy and legislation over time.
 There will be a higher percentage of older people using the built environment and a need to reflect that in design, for example.

 Diversity and choice – Allowing area to be used by a large variety of individuals and uses, with minimum exclusion.
 Space heterogeneity is to be encouraged where possible.
-Older people

 (c) Distinctive and aesthetically pleasing space